Improving Your Work Performance: 7 Distractions to Eliminate at Work

 When you think of workplace distractions, the first thing you imagine is that receptionist who is always texting at her desk or has her social media account open on the computer all day long.
-In many cases, however, the biggest distractions you’ll face at work aren’t the result of procrastination or off-task behaviors.
-You can waste a huge chunk of your day engaging in activities that are work-related, but ultimately unproductive.
-To avoid being caught in that trap and improve your work performance, make sure these key distractions aren’t impacting your work day.
+In many cases, however, the biggest distractions you'll face at work aren't the result of procrastination or off-task behaviors.
+You can waste a huge chunk of your day engaging in activities that are work-related, but completely unproductive.
+To avoid being caught in that trap and improve your work performance, make sure these key distractions aren't impacting your workday.

 Distraction #1: Your Email

 Do you have email notifications turned on for your phone, tablet, or computer?
 Do you leave your email open in the background all day, where you'll notice immediately if a new message comes in?
 If so, stop!
 This is one of the most potent distractions in your day.
 In some cases, it can take as much as 25 minutes to get back on task and working at peak efficiency following a distraction.
 If you get an email every hour or so throughout the day, that's a lot of lost work time!

 Instead, if you aren't waiting for an important email (that's an email that's genuinely important and that you expect to come in at any time), leave your email closed for the majority of the day.
 Try setting specific times when you'll check your email.
 It might be the first thing you do in the morning, the last thing you do before leaving for lunch or the first thing you do when you get back, and the last thing you do when you leave for the day.

 Do you use your phone throughout your workday?
 Do you regularly find yourself receiving important texts from coworkers or calls from clients that can impact and change the flow of your workday?
 If not, there's no reason to keep your phone on you.
 Shut it in your desk drawer or turn it to silent—completely silent, without even the vibrate function turned on.
 If you are expecting critical calls from coworkers or clients, try to schedule them so that you know when they're coming and can arrange your day accordingly.